8n8/diary/README.md

 # Diary

-*This is a work in progress and isn't ready to use yet.*

 Diary is a command-line app for recording diary entries.

 It saves the data in a file called ~/.diary.